morganwest955/AI_ML_Portfolio/hmms/README.md

-hmm.py is the file with my code.
+hmm.py is the file with my code, in any section below comments saying "YOUR CODE HERE".